sha1good/SHERIFF-ADEBISI-Frontend-Developer/README.md

-# Getting Started with Create React App
+# This application was built with React,Redux and Hooks.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).